trigger/trigger/docs/usage/netdevices.rst

 Please see :doc:`configuration` for more information on how to do this.
 There are two configuration options that facilitate this:

-::setting:`NETDEVICES_SOURCE`:
+:setting:`NETDEVICES_SOURCE`
     A URL or file path from which the metadata may be obtained.
-This defaults to `/etc/trigger/netdevices.xml`, but can be any URL with variables.
+This defaults to `/etc/trigger/netdevices.json`, but can be any URL with variables.

-::setting:`NETDEVICES_LOADERS`:
+:setting:`NETDEVICES_LOADERS`
     (Advanced) A tuple of data loader classes, specified as strings.
 This is an advanced setting that you may use to create custom loaders if any of the default loaders do not meet your needs.
-More on this later.
+The primary default loader is the `~trigger.netdevices.loaders.filesystem.JSONLoader`.

 A Brief Overview
 ----------------